-The landscape has been shaped by successive glaciations into sheer fjords, rocky coastlines, lakes and waterfalls and towering cliffs with a good two-thirds of the site covered with podocarps and southern beech trees - some of which are over 800 years old.
-The kea, the world’s only alpine parrot, lives in the park, as does the very rare, endangered takahe (a large flightless bird).
-Luckily for all who share an appreciation of the natural environment, in early December of 1990 New Zealand signed the convention making it a World Heritage area.
+The landscape has been shaped by successive glaciations into sheer fjords, rocky coastlines, lakes, waterfalls and towering cliffs.
+Two-thirds of the site is covered with podocarps and southern beech trees - some of which are over 800 years old.
+The Kea, the world’s only alpine parrot, lives in the park, as does the very rare and endangered flightless bird, the Takahe.

 A World Heritage Trail

-One of the primary reasons for us at New Zealand Trails creating our small group New Zealand guided tours was the desire to share this special location, a primeval landscape with a reputation as one of the world’s great wilderness areas.
-New Zealand Trails through both hard work and reputation secured the highly prized concessions granted only by the Department of Conservation, allowing us to guide guests into this World Heritage site of outstanding natural value.
+We want to share these great wilderness areas with you.
+Through hard work and reputation, we have secured the highly prized concessions granted only by the Department of Conservation, allowing us to guide guests into this World Heritage site of outstanding natural value.

 In homage to the area, we named our original walking tour our World Heritage tour.
-On this 13-day tour we set out to explore the symmetries of life above and below the ground, where water cascades from mountain peaks and rain-forest, from roaring untamed coastlines, into the black depths of ice-age carved valleys and deep underground glow worm habitats.
-Found in the wild are the native species of New Zealand including kea, mohua, kotuku , fur seals, bottlenose dolphins and if we are very lucky the very rare Fiordland Crested Penguin that nests in the remote Martins Bay.
+On this 13-day tour, we set out to explore the symmetries of life above and below the ground, where water cascades from mountain peaks and rainforest, from roaring untamed coastlines, into the black depths of ice-age carved valleys and deep underground glow-worm habitats.
+Found in the wild are the native species of New Zealand including kea, mohua, kotuku, fur seals, bottlenose dolphins and, if we are very lucky, the very rare Fiordland crested penguin that nests in the remote Martins Bay.
 On our journey, we'll take you around the four great national parks that form the backbone of this World Heritage Site.

 Fiordland National Park

-This is the largest of the 14 national parks in New Zealand and has spectacular fiords carved from by rivers of ice, hanging valleys, pristine lakes, valleys, rugged ridgelines and lush native beechforest stretching from mountains to the southern ocean.
+This is the largest of the 14 national parks in New Zealand and has spectacular fiords carved by rivers of ice, hanging valleys, pristine lakes, valleys, rugged ridge-lines and lush native beech forest stretching from mountains to the southern ocean.
 New Zealand Trails explores four unique parts of this park.
 The exquisite Milford Sound and Milford Track are experienced by air, land and ocean - hiking, boating and via helicopter we enhance your experience to the max.
-The impact of the glorious isolation of both Martins Bay and the Hollyford Valley, home to some of Fiordlands most ancient trees and rare wildlife, steeped in both Maori and colonial history, will linger with you for a lifetime.
+The impact of the glorious isolation of both Martins Bay and the Hollyford Valley, home to some of Fiordland's most ancient trees and rare wildlife, steeped in both Maori and colonial history, will linger with you for a lifetime.

-Aoraki/Mount Cook National Park is a rugged fantasyland of ice and rock, with 19 peaks over 3000 metres (9800 feet) including New Zealand's highest mountain.
+Aoraki/Mount Cook National Park is a rugged fantasyland of ice and rock, with 19 peaks over 3,000 metres (9800 feet) including New Zealand's highest mountain.
 The park is known for its rugged alpine beauty and contrasting delicate alpine flower - the Mount Cook Lily.
-Its Maori name, ‘Aoraki’ means ‘Cloud Piercer’ and at 12,016ft (3,754m) it towers above the surrounding snow-covered peaks providing an inspiring backdrop as we hike the Hooker Valley, or for those that have a little more vim than most its up to the Sealy Tarns a more challenging option with a steep climb around 550 vertical metres (1800 feet) – the reward being a stunning panorama of New Zealand’s highest peaks.
+Its Maori name, ‘Aoraki’ means ‘Cloud Piercer’ and at 12,016ft (3,754m) it towers above the surrounding snow-covered peaks providing an inspiring backdrop as we hike the Hooker Valley.
+For those that have a little more vim than most, it's up to the Sealy Tarns for a more challenging option with a steep climb around 550 vertical metres (1800 feet) – the reward being a stunning panorama of New Zealand’s highest peaks.

 Mount Aspiring National Park

 Mount Aspiring National Park is located in the Southern Alps, a wonderful mixture of remote wilderness, high mountains and beautiful river valleys.
-Here we take opportunity to hike the eastern end (the Glenorchy side) of the Routeburn Track.
+Here you'll hike the eastern end (the Glenorchy side) of the Routeburn Track.
 Hiking along the river flats and up to the spectacular Routeburn Falls – this a contender for the best day walk in New Zealand.

 Lying close to the centre of Lake Wanaka is Mou Waho Island Nature Reserve.
 A unique glacial remnant of the last ice age, the island is also the historic site of early shipbuilding.
-After a lake cruise we take a well-formed track through native bush to near the top of the Tyrwhitt Peak, here we see Arethusa Pool, a small lake on the island with a small island within it, and on that island is another even smaller lake - very intriguing indeed!
-From the top of the island we have a stunning 360-degree view of Lake Wanaka and its surrounding mountains and valleys.
-Try as hard as you can and despite the uninterrupted views, it is impossible to see any form of human civilization – incredible!
+After a lake cruise, we take a well-formed track through native bush to near the top of the Tyrwhitt Peak.
+Here we see Arethusa Pool, a small lake on the island with a small island within it, and on that island is another even smaller lake - very intriguing indeed!
+From the top of the island, we have a stunning 360-degree view of Lake Wanaka and its surrounding mountains and valleys.
+Try as hard as you can and despite the uninterrupted views, it is impossible to see any form of human civilisation – incredible!

 Westland National Park

 Lake Matheson (the reflection of perfection) is a wonder in its own right.
-The dark brown waters of the lake create the ideal reflective surface and by a beautiful coincidence, the mountains to the east are perfectly positioned to reflect in the lake creating a picture perfect postcard reflection.
-The lake walk boasts many photo opportunities.
+The dark brown waters of the lake create the ideal reflective surface and by a beautiful coincidence, the mountains to the east are perfectly positioned to reflect on the lake creating a picture-perfect postcard reflection.